arcamens/arcamens/site_app/static/site_app/help/index.md

 ## Intro

 Arcamens was designed to allow a high level of communication and collaboration by teams.
-It implements so called Kanban Boards and Timelines, the latter can be used for multiple purposes.
+It implements so called Kanban Boards and Timelines.
-They can be used to delegate isolated tasks, share information, events, questions and even store information that is pertinent to a project.
+Timelines can be used to delegate isolated tasks, share information, events, questions and even store information that is pertinent to a project.

 The aim of arcamens is being as flexible as possible.
-It allows better dealing with high payloads of information and better organization of information.
+It allows better dealing with high payloads of information and facilitates better organization of information.
 Arcamens is ideal for all kind of teams whose motto is simplicity and flexibility.

-The boards, lists and cards are structured in a tree-like manner it allows a succinct perspective of the information that is relevant to the board team.
+The boards, lists and cards are structured in a tree-like manner what allows a succinct perspective of the information that is relevant to the board team.

+The following image displays an example set of boards:

 ![arcamens-boards-0](/static/site_app/help/arcamens-boards-0.png)

-After accessing the board it is shown its lists.
+After accessing the board, its lists are shown.

 ![arcamens-boards-1](/static/site_app/help/arcamens-boards-1.png)